The governed AI workspace

 Teams open a browser and get to work

-• Responses stream live, tool activity is visible inline
+• Responses stream live with visible tool activity

 • Sessions are saved and fully replayable